sidharrth2002/sambal-sos-app/README.md

 ### Protocols
 Please Follow these suggestions to make sure that the repo is organized and other people who wish to contribute can have a nice time doing so

-> if you wish to be on the main team and actively contribute, we would recommend that you join our [discord server](https://discord.gg/kJUVyfzjeZ)
+> If you wish to be on the main team and actively contribute, we would recommend that you join our [discord server](https://discord.gg/kJUVyfzjeZ)

-otherwise you can:
+Otherwise you can:

 1. Open an issue about something
 2. Comment on Issues and Pull Requests
-3. Giving Suggestions
+3. Participate in issue threads
-4. Bug Reports
+4. Make Bug Reports
+5. Make your own pull requests to solve open issues

 ### Pull Request Template
 ```NAMING CONVENTION: FEAT/FIX/REFACTOR nameOfContribution